Train tickets in Germany

-It is very easy to travel to Germany by train, regardless of whether you're coming by rail from the UK, France or another of Germany's neighbours.
-With the largest passenger rail network in the European Union, all major communities in Germany are well-served by rail.
-The principal operator is Deutsche Bahn (known as DB), but many local and regional services are run by independent companies with timetables and fares which are fully integrated with DB.
+It is very easy to visit Germany by train, regardless of whether you're coming by rail from the UK, France or another of Germany's neighbours.
+With the largest passenger rail network in Europe, all major communities in Germany are well-served by rail.
+The principal operator is Deutsche Bahn (known as DB), whose sleek flagship InterCity Express or ICE trains can reach 300km/h.

-From the North Sea and Baltic coasts, through the hill country of central Germany and south to the Black Forest and Bavaria, rail travel in Germany is affordable and fun.
+Train travel in Germany is affordable and fun.
 Visit the big cities, such as Berlin and Munich, but make time too for smaller communities and rural regions which are all very accessible by train.
-Highlights appreciated by many of our customers include the hill country of Saxony and Thuringia, where a dense network of rural railways makes it easy to get off the beaten track.
-Other classics include the Black Forest region and the celebrated Rhine Valley route which runs upstream from Cologne via Koblenz to Mainz
+Highlights include the hill country of Saxony and Thuringia, where a dense network of rural railways makes it easy to get off the beaten track.
+Other classics include the Black Forest region and the celebrated Rhine Valley route which runs upstream from Cologne via Koblenz to Mainz.